 Additionally, an assisted living community provides ongoing social interaction in a safe environment, managed by staff that provides freshly prepared meals daily served at the facility’s dining room or in the resident’s apartment.

 Staff Handles All Necessities

-Older adults, the disabled, and rehabilitating patients living at the family’s residence are often challenged getting their groceries, preparing their meals, taking medicine, and driving to and from doctors’ offices.
+Older adults, people with disabilities, and rehabilitating patients living at the family’s residence are often challenged getting groceries, preparing meals, taking medicine, and driving to and from doctors’ offices.